google/fscrypt/README.md

 #### Getting "encryption not enabled" on an ext4 filesystem.

-Getting this error on an ext4 filesystem usually means the filesystem has not been setup for encryption.
-The only other way to get this error is if filesystem encryption has been explicitly disabled in the kernel config.
+This is usually caused by your ext4 filesystem not having the `encrypt` feature flag enabled.
+The `encrypt` feature flag allows the filesystem to contain encrypted files.
+(It doesn't actually encrypt anything by itself.)

-__IMPORTANT:__ Before enabling encryption on an ext4 filesystem __ALL__ of the following should be true:
+Before enabling `encrypt` on your ext4 filesystem, first ensure that all of the following are true for you:

-  - Your filesystem is formatted as ext4.
-Other filesystems will have different ways of enabling encryption.
+* You only need to use your filesystem on kernels v4.1 and later.

+  (Kernels v4.0 and earlier can't mount ext4 filesystems that have the `encrypt` feature flag.)

-  - Your kernel page size (run `getconf PAGE_SIZE`) and your filesystem block size (run `tune2fs -l /dev/device | grep 'Block size'`) are the same.
+* Either you only need to use your filesystem on kernels v5.5 and later, or your kernel page size (run `getconf PAGE_SIZE`) and filesystem block size (run `tune2fs -l /dev/device | grep 'Block size'`) are the same.

-  - You are ok with not being able to mount this filesystem with a v4.0 kernel or older.
+  (Both values will almost always be 4096, but they may differ if your filesystem is very small, if your system uses the PowerPC CPU architecture, or if you overrode the default block size when you created the filesystem.
+Only kernels v5.5 and later support ext4 encryption in such cases.)

-  - Either you are __NOT__ using GRUB to boot directly off this filesystem, or you are using GRUB 2.04 or later.
-This is necessary because old versions of GRUB can't boot from ext4 filesystems that have the encryption feature enabled, even if none of the boot files are encrypted themselves.
+* Either you aren't using GRUB to boot directly off the filesystem in question, or you are using GRUB 2.04 or later.

+  (Old versions of GRUB can't boot from ext4 filesystems that have `encrypt` enabled.
 If, like most people, you have a separate `/boot` partition, you are fine.
-You are also fine if you are using the GRUB Debian package `2.02-2` or later (*not* a `2.02_beta*` version), including the version in Ubuntu 18.04 and later, since the patch to support encryption was backported.
+You are also fine if you are using the GRUB Debian package `2.02-2` or later [*not* `2.02_beta*`], including the version in Ubuntu 18.04 and later, since the patch to support `encrypt` was backported.)

-If any of the above is not true, __DO NOT ENABLE FILESYSTEM ENCRYPTION__.

-To turn on encryption for your filesystem, run
+After verifying all of the above, enable `encrypt` by running:
 ```
 tune2fs -O encrypt /dev/device
 ```

-Note that this does not actually encrypt any files.
-It just marks the filesystem as being allowed to contain encrypted files.

-To turn off encryption for your filesystem, first delete all encrypted files and directories, then run
+If you need to undo this, first delete all encrypted files and directories on the filesystem.
+Then, run:
 ```
 fsck -fn /dev/device
 debugfs -w -R "feature -encrypt" /dev/device
 fsck -fn /dev/device
 ```

+If you've enabled `encrypt` but you still get the "encryption not enabled" error, then the problem is that ext4 encryption isn't enabled in your kernel config.
+See [Runtime Dependencies](#runtime-dependencies) for how to enable it.

 #### Getting "Operation not permitted" when moving files into an encrypted directory.